|

 rather abstract definition of a place where a module is located.

 Location objects are stored in XML files.
-The nl.toolforge.karma.core.LocalEnvironment
+The nl.toolforge.karma.core.LocalEnvironment class defines

 the directory on disk where location xml files are stored.
 Location xml files are generally company-wide and as